-If you are planning to stay in London for a significant period of time, consider buying a pay-as-you-go SIM card when you arrive.
+If you're planning to stay in London for a significant period of time, consider buying a pay-as-you-go SIM card when you arrive.
 These are available from any mobile telephone shop and allow you to make calls and send text messages at the local rate.

-Selected Tube stations are also Wi-Fi enabled – Transport for London have details.
+Most Tube stations are wifi enabled -Transport for London have details.

 If you're from outside the EU and want to use a smartphone to browse the internet and receive emails while in London, your network will be charging you extra.